How to Customize a Tesla & What It Will Cost You in 2023?

 Good quality OEM brake rotors and pad replacement can be purchased for $750 on average.
 I paid a little over $1,000 for my Model 3.

 If you want to take your braking experience to a whole new level, you need a big front brake kit.
-Reputable brands will charge you around $5,000.
+Reputable brands will charge you anywhere from $3,000 to $5,000, depending on the options you choose.

 Do you remember my buddy Jeff and the Model X I mentioned earlier?
 Well, he is the type of car guy who goes for top-notch upgrades only.
-He paid $7,800 for a real deal supercar brake kit, and his Tesla stops better than any car I’ve driven before.
+He paid $7,800 for a real deal supercar brake kit, and his Tesla Model X stops better than any modified street car I’ve driven before.

 Tesla Customization FAQ